- Strokes gained is simple.

 Stokes gained is hands down the easiest way to become a better golfer.
 You can ignore strokes gained and keep tracking how many putts you have per round or how many fairways you hit, but you are doing yourself a disservice.

 Strokes gained is your golden ticket to actually getting better at golf.

-Start tracking your rounds with the Pinpoint app and see for yourself the difference it can make in how you approach your golf game.
+Start tracking your rounds with the Pinpoint Strokes Gained Stats App and see for yourself the difference it can make in how you approach your golf game.

 Strokes gained is just basic math, tried and proven at the top levels of the game.
 There is really nothing to debate.
 It just works.